 Charlene Pierce

-A Merit Scholar in Pacific University’s MFA program and a former Poetry Foundation Forms & Features instructor, she founded the Nebraska Poetry Society in 2020 to improve accessibility, equity, and community in the literary arts.
+She is the founder and President of the Nebraska Poetry Society (launched in 2020) to foster accessibility, equity, and community in the literary arts.

 Her work is rooted in justice, restoration, and the belief that poetry can help us return to ourselves and to one another.